zonika/ruby-intro-to-arrays-lab-web-0715-public/README.md

 expect("amanda").to eq("amanda")
 ```

 Because even though the test will pass, it is not the right programmatic solution.
+Can you guess why?

 ## Resources